 • Our specialty & best room rates are for longer stays for larger groups

-• Exclusive use of all mill facilities & grounds when booking for parties of 16+
+• Exclusive use of all Mill facilities & grounds when booking for parties of 12+

 Tranquil Riverside Setting

-This is an area of outstanding natural beauty with easy access to the many historic towns and excellent restaurants of the North West.
+They flax mill is located in an area of outstanding natural beauty with easy access to the many historic towns and excellent restaurants of the North West.
 It's just 15 miles from Portstewart and/or Portrush and 16 miles to Bushmills and 25 miles west to Londonderry.

-This spacious mill conversion boasts 12,000 square feet of high quality accommodation and common facilities in the main mill building alone.
-A further 6,000 square foot in an adjacent mill building is designated for weddings and corporate events is planned to come on stream in 2016.
+This spacious Mill conversion boasts 12,000 square feet of high quality accommodation and common facilities in the main Mill building alone.
+A further 6,000 square foot in an adjacent Mill building is designated for weddings & corporate events is planned for a later date

 Unique Charm of the Mill

-The Flax Mill manages to combine the wow factor of its setting, size, scale and its old features such as wooden beams & reclaimed wooden floors.
-Its charming period mill features also include the internal mill race wall with glass viewing pane from one of the guest annex rooms, the mill race tunnel underground connecting the two mill buildings and gothic windows.
-These features plus external stone walls and steps down to the river in the grounds complement luxury living accommodation in a secure, peaceful setting.
+The Flax Mill manages to combine the wow factor of its setting, size, scale with its old features such as wooden beams & reclaimed wooden floors.
+Its charming period Mill features also include the internal Mill race Wall with a glass viewing pane from one of the guest annex rooms, the Mill Race Tunnel underground connecting the two Mill buildings and gothic style archways, doors & windows.
+These features plus external stone walls & steps down to the river in the grounds complement luxury living accommodation in a secure, peaceful setting.

 Mill Grounds & Riverside Environment